-Design the activity so that it utilises one of the tools you plan to use in the course learning activities.
+Design the activity so that it uses one of the tools you plan to use in the course learning activities.
+For example:

-- If you plan to use a discussion board, run an orientation discussion on something light-hearted.
-Have students explain the origin of their family name, nominate their all-time favourite movie etc.
+- If you plan to use a discussion board, run an orientation discussion on something light-hearted, like asking students to explain the origin of their family name or nominate their all-time favourite movie and explain why.

-- If you will require students to use a blog to record their progress through a creative task, ask them to start a blog to introduce themselves and comment on each other's introductions.
+- If you will be requiring students to use a blog to record their progress through a creative task, ask them to start a blog to introduce themselves and comment on each other's introductions.

-Using your students' names online, in orientation and later activities, is a good way to make your students feel acknowledged and visible online.
+Using your students' names online, during orientation and in later activities, is a good way to make your students feel acknowledged and visible online.

 Provide clear instructions